Marika Taylor

-Marika Maxine Taylor (born 1974) is a Professor of Theoretical Physics and the Head of School within Mathematical Sciences at University of Southampton.
+Marika Maxine Taylor (born 1974) is a Professor of Theoretical Physics, Pro-Vice Chancellor and Head of College of Engineering and Physical Sciences at the University of Birmingham.
+She started this role in September 2023 after being Head of School for Mathematics at the University of Southampton.

 Early life and education

 Taylor was inspired to study physics after reading A Brief History of Time whilst an GCE Advanced Level student.
 She studied Physics and Theoretical Physics at the University of Cambridge, where she heard a series of lectures by Stephen Hawking and Roger Penrose about cosmology.
 This inspired her to choose courses on cosmology and black holes for her final year of study.
 She stayed at Cambridge, where she completed Part III of the Mathematical Tripos.
 In 1995 she won the Mayhew Prize, awarded annually by the Faculty of Mathematics, University of Cambridge, to the student showing the greatest distinction in Applied Mathematics.
 Her doctoral thesis Problems in M-theory, was supervised by Stephen Hawking which she completed in 1998.
 She continued to publish with Hawking after leaving Cambridge.